bryanchriswhite/ruby-libstorj/README.md

    Example.run  #=> segmentation fault
    ```
    _*`ffi_lib` automatically adds the conventional "lib" prefix to args which are not absolute paths_

+   It seems to be the case that calls to `uv_default_loop()` made from within C-libstorj point to a different location than the default loop from ruby-livub.
+   It may be the case that C-libuv is being loaded twice, one linked through C-libstorj and the other through ruby-libuv bindings or something; more digging required.

    #### The solution
    Instead of calling `uv_run` directly, if we let the ruby `libuv` gem do it for us, we can call `uv_queue_work` in C as much as we want.